What is gender pay gap reporting?

 Companies have to report on their gender pay gap as it helps employers and Government bodies understand the reasons for pay gaps, as well as the size and the causes of their pay gaps, if applicable.
 It helps businesses to identify issues that need to be addressed across their organisations.

 Having a gender pay gap does not necessarily mean than an employer is guilty of discrimination.
 It may identify that women are in lower paid, less skilled positions than men in their organisation.
-The reasons need to be analysed, understood and addressed, if found to be discriminatory.
+The reasons need to be analysed, understood and addressed if found to be discriminatory.
 By reporting and identifying the causes of a pay gap, employers can then develop an action plan to address the imbalance, offering training and support to enable career development for women.

 What gender pay gap information needs to be reported.